Computing the density of tautologies in propositional logic by solving system of quadratic equations of generating functions: Abstract

 \section{Abstract}

-In this paper, we will provide a method to compute the density of tautologies among the set of well-formed formulae consisting of $m$ variables, a negation symbol and an implication symbol, which has a possibility to be applied for other logical systems.
+In this paper, we will provide a method to compute the density of tautologies among the set of well-formed formulae consisting of $m$ variables, the negation symbol and the implication symbol; which has a possibility to be applied for other logical systems.
 This paper contains computational numerical values of the density of tautologies for two, three, and four variable cases.
-Also, for certain quadratic systems, we will introduce the $s$-cut concept to make a better approximation when we compute the ratio by brute-force counting, and discover a fundamental relation between generating functions' values on the singularity point and ratios of coefficients, which can be understood as another intepretation of the Szeg\H{o} lemma for such quadratic systems.
-With this relation, we will provide an asymptotic lower bound $m^{-1}-(7/4)m^{-3/2}+O(m^{-2})$ of the density of tautologies as $m$ goes to the infinity.
+Also, for certain quadratic systems, we will build a theory of the $s$-cut concept to make a memory-time trade-off when we compute the ratio by brute-force counting, and discover a fundamental relation between generating functions' values on the singularity point and ratios of coefficients, which can be understood as another interpretation of the Szeg\H{o} lemma for such quadratic systems.
+With this relation, we will provide an asymptotic lower bound $m^{-1}-(7/4)m^{-3/2}+O(m^{-2})$ of the density of tautologies in the logic system with $m$ variables, the negation, and the implication, as $m$ goes to the infinity.